polyaxon/polyaxon/docs/concepts/experiments.md

 $ vi polyaxonfile_override.yml
 ```

-And past the new declarations section.
+And past the new params section.

 ```yaml
 version: 1